About UAF CES

-Created in 1930 as a department within the Alaska Agricultural College and School of Mines, our relationship with the university continues today within the Office of the Provost.
+Extension was created in 1930 as a department within the Alaska Agricultural College and School of Mines.
+Our relationship with the university continues today within the Office of the Provost.
 UAF's public service and community engagement role is filled in part by Extension educators, faculty and staff located in Anchorage, Bethel, Delta Junction, Dillingham, Fairbanks, Juneau, Kodiak, Nome, Palmer, Sitka, Soldotna and affiliate offices with the Tanana Chiefs Conference and Eielson Air Force Base.

 UAF's Extension is part of the largest informal education system in the world, connecting Extension programs at land-grant colleges and universities in every U.S. territory and state.
 Extension offers hundreds of publications, written and produced by university specialists, which contain practical information of interest to Alaska residents.
 Many publications are free and available online.